EASTERN & WESTERN CIRCUITE

 The numbers of animals in Nyerere National Park are unprecedentedly high, making the park ideal for an adventurous safari and water-based activities on the superb Rufiji river.

 The Reserve also has a wide variety of vegetation zones, from forests and dense thickets to open wooded grasslands and riverine swamps attracting animals from far and wide.

 The string of lakes along the main circuit is a good place to see unusually large groups of giraffes and waterbuck.

 Over 440 species of birds can be found here, particularly by the Rufiji river waters including African spoonbill, African wattled lapwing, yellow-billed storks, kingfishers, lapwings, colorful bee-eaters, Fish eagles, and palm-nut vultures.

 There are multiple activities and things to do in Tanzania that can be added to your safari including walking safaris.
-Here are some other activities which visitors can consider during their visit to Selous GR:
+Here are some other activities which visitors can consider during their visit to Selous Game Reserve:

 Walking safaris: Explore the wildlife and safari experience with a local guide on foot, an authentic and economical means of exploring the wildlife and exploring the wonderful landscape, rivaling that of the Serengeti National Park and Ngorongoro Crater.